danelahman/lograc-2022/README.md

 [instructions](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-**Note:** If you intend to work on the exercises using the classroom computers, we recommend that you perform the the repository [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) before coming to the first exercise class to get going quicker.
+**Note:** If you intend to work on the exercises using the classroom computers, we recommend that you still perform the the repository [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) before coming to the first exercise class to get going quicker.

 ## Working in a Git branch different from `main`

 As a best practice, we suggest that you develop your solutions to the exercises in a branch different from your fork's `main` branch.
 To this end, after cloning your fork to your computer, you can create a new branch based on the `main` branch and switch to using it by running the following commands in the root directory of your local clone of the fork (when using Git from the command line):

 ```
 git checkout main